FnSolo/Greyboxer/README.md

 Spamming walls/segmented, roofs and floors in Blender have never been faster!
 Increment (can be turned off) based 2D outline drawer *on Z plane in Blender & Advanced* and a *RAW one in 2D Window* for Unity.

 BRAND NEW V1.1 BLOOD AND PAIN EARNED!
-(Soon a UV quick face paint solution!)
 -
 ![image](https://github.com/user-attachments/assets/0b0fbc81-dfde-4367-9007-dc91b547109d)